FIOpwK/Perl-Scripts/README.md

 # Perl-Scripts
 Perl Scripts of interest and for security labs. (may become private)
 # Roman Nameral
 RomanNameral - A coded and designed script to decipher Namerals.
 Namerals are Names with Roman Numerals in them, and are everywhere.
-Since Roman Numberals have a value, a Name has a value.
+Since Roman Numerals have a value, a Name has a value.
 Ever wanted to know how much a name REALLY weighes?
 Find out NOW with RomanNameral.js and RomanNumberal2.js.

 # Definitions